Q: How can there be marijuana addicts if marijuana is not addictive?

 Q: Is MA a religious program?

 A: MA is not religious.
 12-Step programs like MA suggest acceptance of a power greater than ourselves which we sometimes call God.
 Each of us may define a higher power in our own way.
 For some, it is the deity of an organized religion.
-For others, it may be Nature, the wisdom of our society, or some other concept.
+For others, a power greater than ourselves could be defined as nature, society, or some other concept.
 There is room in MA for many different beliefs.

 Q: Do I have to stop drinking?